 - Title Tags – You should include a title with every page on your website.
 It provides web crawlers with context for indexing and ranking while providing visitors with an insight into your content.
-Your title should be kept under 70 characters.
-Doing so will keep your titles from being shortened at the tops of browsers or tabs where they are normally displayed
+Your title should be kept under 50-60 characters.
+Doing so will keep your titles from being shortened at the top of browsers or tabs where they are normally displayed

-- Geo-Targeting – Include Geo-meta tags, which provide context for localized searches.
+- Geo-Targeting – You can also include Geo-meta tags, which provide context for localized searches.
 Mobile searches rely heavily upon this metric.
 Use www.geo-tag.de to automatically generate Geo-meta tags.

 - Multiple Locations – Multi-regional and multilingual sites should reflect their versatility with easy to discern navigational elements, multi-regional meta tags, and text to help visitors get to the part of the site most appropriate for them.

 - Hreflang Attribute – HTML markup using the hreflang attribute should be utilized to allow browsers and search engines to control for language automatically.

 - Canonical Tags – Employ canonical tags to keep from being penalized for duplicate text.
 In situations where your website’s information needs to appear in more than one place, this coding element lets Google and other search engines know you are not trying to game the system.

 <link href="http://www.example.com" rel="canonical" />